-WARNING:

-KEEP ALL FLAME AND HEAT SOURCES AWAY FROM THIS TENT FABRIC.
+WARNING: KEEP ALL FLAME AND HEAT SOURCES AWAY FOM THIS TENT!

-- This tent meets the flammability requirements of CPAI-84.
-The fabric may burn if left in continuous contact with any flame source.
-The application of any foreign substance to the tent fabric may render the flame-resistant properties ineffective. - Do NOT operate any device which burns fuel inside your tent.
-Combustion consumes oxygen and can produce dangerous levels of carbon monoxide, which could lead to serious injury or death.
+This tent meets the flammability requirements of CPAI-84.
+The Fabric may burn if continuous cntact with any flame source.
+Do NOT operate any device which burns fuel inside your tent.
+This could lead to serious injury or death.